EU Commissioner Breton confident of 70% inoculation goal by mid-July

 “We are confident that we will be able to produce a sufficient number of vaccines to achieve the goal of collective immunity, which means that 70% of the adult population would have been vaccinated by mid-July,” European Internal Market Commissioner Thierry Breton said on Sunday in an interview with Greek weekly newspaper “To Vima”.

-The European Commission said earlier this week that it expects to seal the world's biggest vaccine supply deal within days, securing up to 1.8 billion doses of Pfizer's (PFE.N) COVID-19 vaccine between 2021-2023. read more
+The European Commission said earlier this week that it expects to seal the world’s biggest vaccine supply deal within days, securing up to 1.8 billion doses of Pfizer’s COVID-19 vaccine between 2021-2023.

 Breton said that more than 400 million doses were expected to be delivered in the second quarter.
 “Member States need to be ready to speed up vaccinations,” he said.